plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 You can run the following make targets by using the command structure of `make <TARGET>`.

 `frontend-install`
-:   Invokes the target `make install` in `frontend/Makefile`.
+:   Invokes the target `install` in `frontend/Makefile`.
-    This installs the add-ons in the development environment.
+    Uses pnpm to run the mrs-developer tool with the default settings.
+    It then installs dependencies using pnpm.
+    After that, it runs `build-deps` to build dependency packages.

 `frontend-build`
-:   Invokes the target `make build` in `frontend/Makefile`.
+:   Invokes the target `build` in `frontend/Makefile`.
     This creates a production bundle for distribution of the project with the add-on.

 `frontend-start`
-:   Invokes the target `make start` in `frontend/Makefile`.
+:   Invokes the target `start` in `frontend/Makefile`.
     This starts Volto, allowing reloading of the add-on during development.

 `frontend-test`
-:   Invokes the target `make test` in `frontend/Makefile`.
+:   Invokes the target `test` in `frontend/Makefile`.
     This runs unit tests.